 Catherine Holland has been with ASC Group since April as an Ecologist at ASC’s Indianapolis office.
 She does ecological fieldwork, NEPA documentation, IPAC’s, archeological surveys, and assisting with marketing.
 She is a graduate of Ball State University with a MS in Natural Resources & Environmental Management, where her thesis research focused on the abundance of mycorrhizal fungi spores in relationship to orchidaceae symbionts.

-Archaeological Investigation of the Ohio and Erie Canal Towpath Summit County, Ohio
+Investigating the archaeology of the Towpath of the Ohio and Erie Canal in Summit County, Ohio

 by David F. Klinge, MA, RPA